-Starting with vSphere 7.0, you can federate your vCenter Server to external identity providers through the OAuth 2.0 authorization framework and the OpenID Connect (OIDC) authentication protocol.
+Starting with vSphere 7.0, you can federate your vCenter Server to enterprise identity providers through the OAuth 2.0 authentication framework and the OpenID Connect (OIDC) authorization protocol.

 With identity federation, you can use the same identity source for your vCenter Server that you use for your other federated desktop and cloud applications.